Life can feel frantic. So many balls, only two eyes.

 However desperate the situation may seem, there is hope.
 Our ability to focus is not a fixed quality, we can improve focus, exercise it like we would any muscle.
 Better still, the more you train, the bigger the gains.
 Here are 4 simple ways to improve your focus.

 Think about the last time you had a distracting thought.
 Perhaps you were bored at work, so you felt an urge to take out your phone and stare at beautiful people on instagram.
 Doing this, you effectively rewarded yourself for getting distracted.
 You got a hit of dopamine, and within five minutes you wanted it again.
-When we give in to our distractions, we reward the wrong behaviour.
+When we give in to our distractions, we reward the wrong behavior.

 What if you rewarded resisting the temptation?
 What if you chose instead to refocus?
-You would be rewarding yourself for good behaviour, and so make yourself more likely to focus in future.
+You would be rewarding yourself for good behavior, and so make yourself more likely to focus in future.
 The key is to bring your attention back after you notice it has wandered off.
 When you consciously try to refocus on work after wandering, you strengthen your ability to concentrate.

 Retraining your mind to focus better is the first stage of mindfulness, a powerful tool, that everyone from athletes, to executives are using for its proven ability to give them an edge.
 Mindful focus is by no means easy, but once you form a good habit (just like a bad habit), it is very hard to break.